-The Harry Potter franchise has long ended with the release of its 8th and last movie installment, but it is obviously not the case for its fans.
+The Harry Potter franchise has long ended with the release of its 8th and last movie installment, but that’s obviously not the case for its fans.
 Although the story is set in magical Britain, and all of the places mentioned in the books, except London, are fictional, there are plenty of real-life locations that any die-hard Potter fan will recognize.

 1. Glenfinnan Viaduct, Scotland

-This magnificent 21-arch railway viaduct in the Scottish Highlands 20 miles west of Fort William conjures up images of the Hogwarts Express steaming its way across.
+This magnificent 21-arch railway viaduct in the Scottish Highlands, 20 miles west of Fort William, conjures up images of the Hogwarts Express steaming its way across.
 The line is no longer part of the British Rail network but it may be possible to take a train journey across the viaduct.

 2. Glencoe, Scotland

 The 7-mile long, U-shaped scenery of Glencoe is where the dramatic landscapes around Hogwarts were filmed.
 Though the sets are no longer there, the site is a prime spot for a picnic.

 This 12th century cathedral is one of the UK’s finest Norman buildings and has provided one of the Hogwarts classrooms.